bambuser/bambuser-livevideoshoppingplayer-sdk-ios/README.md

     configuration: playerConfiguration)
 ```

-You can then add the player anywhere in your app, resize it to fit your needs etc. Read more about configuring the player further down.
+You can then add the player anywhere in your app, resize it to fit your needs etc.

+Read more about configuring the player further down.

 ## Player Configuration

-You can use a `PlayerConfiguration` to configure your live shopping player.
+You can use a `PlayerConfiguration` to configure the player instance.

-The configuration specifies things like theme, UI element, button configuration, event handlings etc.
+The configuration specifies things like base url, theme, UI elements, button configuration, event handling etc.

+[Read more here][Configuration]

+## Player Events

+The player emits `PlayerEventInfo` to an event handler that you can inject to listen for the events.

+Some events regard the player lifecycle, product information, ui events etc.

+[Read more here][Events]

 ## Demo apps